Next Launch:

 Soyuz 2.1a

-The Soyuz 2.1a rocket is a multi-use rocket, capable of launching civilian and military satellites to orbit as well as cargo and crew vehicles to the International Space Station.
+The Soyuz 2.1a is a versatile launch vehicle capable of deploying civilian and military satellites into orbit, as well as carrying cargo and crew to the International Space Station (ISS).
+It is part of the modernized Soyuz-2 family, which features upgraded avionics, improved control systems, and enhanced performance over previous Soyuz models.

-For crew and cargo launches to the Station, it can only launch from Site No. 31/6 at the Baikonur Cosmodrome in Kazakhstan.
+For crewed and cargo flights to the ISS, Soyuz 2.1a launches exclusively from Site 31/6 at Baikonur Cosmodrome.

 Number: 4